Elle-ye/Recipe-page/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/5306640/how-to-set-bullet-colors-in-ul-li-html-lists-via-css-without-using-any-images-or) - This helped me learn how to make to color of a bullet point different from its text.
+- [Stack Overflow](https://stackoverflow.com/questions/5306640/how-to-set-bullet-colors-in-ul-li-html-lists-via-css-without-using-any-images-or) - This helped me learn how to make to color of a bullet point different from its text.

 ## Author